AbdallahHemdan/TIL/README.md

 - [License](#license)

-## About The Project

-> Today I Learned

-TIL is a collection of concise write-ups on small things I learn day to day across a variety of languages and technologies.
-These are things that don't really warrant a full blog post.
-These are things I've picked up by Learning In Public™ and pairing with smart people

 ## General
 - [What is HTTP](https://www.w3schools.com/whatis/whatis_http.asp)
 - [What is CLI](https://www.w3schools.com/whatis/whatis_cli.asp)
 - [What is Single Page Application](https://github.com/AbdallahHemdan/TIL/blob/master/General/1.%20What%20is%20SPA.md)
 - [What is the usage of "exact" in routing](https://github.com/AbdallahHemdan/TIL/blob/master/General/2.%20What%20is%20the%20usage%20of%20%22exact%22%20in%20routing.md)

 ## HTML
 - [What does DOCTYPE in HTML do](https://github.com/AbdallahHemdan/TIL/blob/master/HTML/1.%20What%20does%20DOCTYPE%20in%20HTML%20do.md)
 - [How do you serve a page with content in multiple languages?](https://github.com/AbdallahHemdan/TIL/blob/master/HTML/2.%20How%20do%20you%20serve%20a%20page%20with%20content%20in%20multiple%20languages%3F.md)